engr-julia/Repo_SingletonPattern/README.md

 ## 👨‍💻 Author
 **Julia T. Rodrigo**
 📍 New Era University — BS Computer Science
-📚 3rd Year | Project: Centralized Queuing System for Pag-IBIG Office
+📚 2nd Year | Project: Centralized Queuing System for Pag-IBIG Office

 ---

 ## 📎 Notes
-This README file contains the **official problem statement** for submission and documentation purposes.
+This README file contains the **official problem statement and UML diagram** for submission and documentation purposes.
 All source code, diagrams, and explanations must be uploaded to the GitHub repository linked to this project.